-Recommend: Extend the walk by heading north for a mile from the Brigg along the Cleveland Way – a real airy stroll with different views whichever way you turn.
+Extend the walk by heading north for a mile from the Brigg along the Cleveland Way.
+It is an airy stroll with different views whichever way you turn.